my experience with sibo, gut inflammation, gerd, and stress

 - You may even want to remove grains.
 I found that taking grains out altogether really helped me heal my gut faster.

-Great foods and supplements that I used to heal GERD
+foods and supplements i used to heal gerd

 - L-Glutamine powder (consult with your doctor before trying this)